Peter Wisgerhof: Club

 Wisgerhof made his debut in professional football, being part of the Vitesse squad in the 1999–2000 season.
 He was allowed to sign on loan with NEC for half a year.
 He then signed permanently with NEC, then played nine seasons for the club until making a switch in 2009 to Twente, who had sold defender Rob Wielaert to Ajax.
 Wisgerhof signed a contract with Twente for three-and-a-half years.
 Here he has quickly played himself into the squad.

 In his second season, 2009–10, Twente became Eredivisie champions.
-In the summer of 2010, he became captain, after Blaise Nkufo left Twente for Seattle Sounders.
+In the summer of 2010, he became captain, after Blaise Nkufo left Twente for Seattle Sounders FC.
 At the start of the 2010–11 season, he and Twente won the Johan Cruyff Shield after defeating Ajax 1–0.

 In 2011, Twente came second in the 2010–11 Eredivisie, behind Ajax.
 Wisgerhof played a notable role in this victory as he was claimed to have made an obvious schwalbe (dive), which was much commented on in the local and international press.
 On 30 July 2011, Wisgerhof won his second Johan Cruyff Shield with Twente after his side again defeated Ajax, 2–1.